 - To ensure a whole school approach which is used by all staff in the school consistently. - To provide clear boundaries for acceptable behaviour.
-To encourage our children to be law abiding and to tolerate all. - To encourage increasing independence and self- discipline so that each child learns to accept responsibility for their own behaviour. - To ensure physical and emotional safety. - To provide both a system of rewards to encourage good behaviour and also a system of sanctions which are consistently used. - To involve parents throughout the process and to keep them informed, working as a partnership.
+To encourage our children to be law abiding and to tolerate all. - To encourage increasing independence and self- discipline so that each child learns to accept responsibility for their own behaviour. - To ensure physical and emotional safety. - To provide both a system of rewards to encourage good behaviour and also a system of consequences which are consistently used. - To provide coaching opportunities alongside consequences or coaching interventions for some who need further support. - To involve parents throughout the process and to keep them informed, working as a partnership.